twisted/pydoctor/docs/source/docformat/google-numpy.rst

    Pydoctor has forked the `napoleon Sphinx extension
    <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html>`_.

-   ReST syntax violations will be reported with a slightly incorrect line number because of this pre-processing.
+   ReST syntax violations might be reported with a slightly incorrect line number because of this pre-processing.